truce-audio/truce/development/docs/DEVELOPMENT.md

 Two scripts under `development/scripts/`:

 - **`bump.sh`** — opens the version-bump PR from `dev/latest` to
   `main`.
-Runs locally; pre-flight asserts you're on `dev/latest` with a clean tree.
+Runs locally.
+Pre-flight asserts you're on `dev/latest` with a clean tree, then FFs `dev/latest` to `origin/main` to catch any drift from a previous release.
+If the FF rejects, the script aborts before any version-bump work — usually a sign the previous bump PR was squash-merged instead of rebase-merged.
-- **`release.sh`** — runs *after* the bump PR is merged.
-Tags from `main`, publishes both crates to crates.io with the inter-publish index-propagation sleep, fast-forwards the preview branch, pushes everything, and creates the GitHub Release.
+- **`release.sh`** — runs *after* the bump PR is merged via "Rebase and merge".
+Tags from `main`, publishes both crates to crates.io with the inter-publish index-propagation sleep, fast-forwards the preview branch, pushes everything, creates the GitHub Release, and finally FFs `dev/latest` to `main` to close the sync loop.
+The dev/latest FF is best-effort: if it rejects, the script prints a warning rather than failing (the release has already shipped at that point).

 Neither script makes any judgment calls (semver, changelog prose, etc.) — those stay with the maintainer.